-God is glorified when we give thanks (even when it’s the last thing we feel like doing) but did you know that God is also glorified when we ask him for help?
+God is glorified when we give thanks (especially when it’s the last thing we feel like doing) but did you know that God is also glorified when we ask for His help?

 Do not be anxious about anything—but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
 And the shalom of God, which surpasses all understanding, will guard your hearts and your minds in Messiah Yeshua.
 (Philippians 4:4-7)